 In a recent blog, we discussed why it’s almost always a bad idea to bring home furniture from a garage sale or craigslist.
-After all, you decide what comes into your home, and not bringing in something with bedbugs is one way in which you can control the situation.
-So while it’s possible to take some precautions and make sure some pieces of furniture are bed bug safe, there are just some pieces that should be avoided at all costs (mattresses and upholstered furniture are certainly two of them).
+After all, you decide what comes into your home, and not bringing in something with bed bugs is one way to control the situation.
+So while it’s possible to take some precautions and make sure some pieces of furniture are bed bug safe, some should be avoided at all costs (mattresses and upholstered furniture are certainly two of them).

 “Okay,” you might think, “I don’t need any furniture anyway.
 But I sure do love a good garage sale.
 Can’t wait until Saturday!”
-Hold on a moment, we’re afraid we have to ruin a bit of your fun.
+Hold on; we’re afraid we have to ruin some of your fun.
 While furniture is almost always a no-no, we’ve got some smaller items that are also a good idea to avoid.
-When you’re looking for a bargain, you have to ask yourself “how confident am I that this doesn’t have bed bugs?” and “is it worth the risk?”
+When you’re looking for a bargain, you have to ask yourself, “how confident am I that this doesn’t have bed bugs?” and “is it worth the risk?”

 Danger Level: High

 Sorry kids, but as cute as it is, it should be left at the garage sale.
-Sure it could have bed bugs, but it also probably has other “features” that you’ll want to avoid as well, like dried snot and saliva.
+Sure it could have bed bugs, but it also probably has other “features” that you’ll want to avoid, like dried snot and saliva.

 Bags and Luggage